 Skin allergies are becoming more common in younger children compared to a few decades ago.
 However, children tend to grow out of allergies as they grow up, although certain respiratory and food allergies can become worse as they grow older.

 A number of skin allergies are common in babies; these include:

 These are usually seen as raised areas of skin or red bumps.
 They do not become scaly or crack, but continued itching can cause them to bleed.

 This is an inflammatory skin condition that can cause an itchy red rash.
 Eczema can develop slowly but be persistent over an extended period of time.

 This type of skin allergy can appear very quickly, resulting in painful blisters and skin cracking.
 It is often caused when a baby comes into contact with an irritant.

 Allergy symptoms can create many complications, particularly if they result in anaphylactic shock.
 Once the cause of your symptoms has been determined, your doctor can teach you how to manage your allergy symptoms in order to avoid complications.

 At One Healthcare we can book you in to see a specialist Paediatrician or Dermatologist, usually within 48 hours, for an initial consultation.
 Treatment for allergies is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Allergy Testing treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Specialist Physiotherapy and nursing teams